garanda21/synodown-page/_pages/privacypolicy.md

 ## 4.0 Disclosure Of Data
 ### 4.1 Legal Requirements
-SynoDown (Download Station DS) may disclose your Personal Data in the good faith belief that such action is necessary to:
+Synology downloader may disclose your Personal Data in the good faith belief that such action is necessary to:

 - To comply with a legal obligation
-- To protect and defend the rights or property of SynoDown (Download Station DS)
+- To protect and defend the rights or property of Synology downloader
 - To prevent or investigate possible wrongdoing in connection with the Service
 - To protect the personal safety of users of the Service or the public
 - To protect against legal liability